Working with the street children of Sihanoukville, Cambodia

 The Vocational Training Center 2 provides training in the areas of welding, electrics and wiring, and motor repair.

 Our Home Based Production Program helps poor families develop a steady, safe source of income generation.
 Mothers and fathers completing a sewing training program are provided with sewing machines to work with from their homes.
-The products they produce are sold in the M'Lop Tapang Shops.
+The products they produce are sold in the Tapang's Shops.
 Having a steady income allows these parents, mostly single mothers, to send their children to school.
 There are currently 16 graduates of the program and 66 children are directly benefiting from their mother's stable income.

 Opened in early 2012, Sandan, an income generating restaurant operated by M'Lop Tapang will offer local residents and tourists' delicious Khmer food as well as function as a training center for disadvantaged youth to provide them the opportunity to learn skills in the hospitality industry.